mahimajain15/Sentiment-Classifier-using-Python/README.md

 # Sentiment-Classifier-using-Python

-In this post I'll share the code and how I've implemented Sentiment Classifier using Python.
+Here is the code and how I've implemented Sentiment Classifier using Python.
 For this purpose data set used is tensorflow dataset of IMDB reviews.
 IMDB reviews given by viewers about various movies (tensorflow_dataset).
 The dataset is consists of reviews in English language.

 Algorithm in short :